makersacademy/airport_challenge/README_OWN.md

 However, despite many attempts to get it to work, I am not able to override the random storms in the tests, and therefore any features that depend on weather are failing (at random).
 Trying to fix this has taken up a considerable amount of time - I'm looking forward to working through this tomorrow during code reviews.

-Aside from this, edge cases have been defended against, and end users of this program are able to define the airport capacity themselves (see capacity_tests file in <a href='https://github.com/annalaise/airport_challenge/tree/master/feature_tests>Feature Tests</a> for more details)
+Aside from this, edge cases have been defended against, and end users of this program are able to define the airport capacity themselves (see _capacity_tests_ file in [Feature Tests](https://github.com/annalaise/airport_challenge/tree/master/feature_tests)  for more details)

 ## Authors